Our history based on the most important years, from the founding of the institution until today.

 The institution move from the premises by Norra Bantorget, central Stockholm, to Flemingsberg.

-Lars Ilshammar ends his employment as head of the institute.
+Lars Ilshammar ends his employment as head of the institution.

-Nina Sjöberg is appointed as the new head of the institute.
+Nina Sjöberg is appointed as the new head of the institution.

 The activities at the Grängesberg depot are scheduled to be completed by the end of 2015.
 All materials were moved to Flemingsberg, and the banners and stands were moved to the depot at Runö Folkhögskola, Åkersberga.
 Parts of the materials stored at the Runö depot were moved to Flemingsberg.

-Nina Sjöberg ends her employment as head of the institute.
+Nina Sjöberg ends her employment as head of the institution.

-Mikael Eivergård is appointed as the new head of the institute.
+Mikael Eivergård is appointed as the new head of the institution.